Benoît Vermander: China's model of development and role in globalization

 His research on the effect of globalization on the Chinese local fabric has also given rise to a case-study on Liangshan Yi Autonomous Prefecture, Sichuan (L’Enclos à moutons, Les Indes savantes, 2007).
-This case-study was linked to an ongoing local developmental project led together with Professor Stevan Harrell, University of Washington, and a group of Yi scholars.
+This case-study was linked to a local developmental project led together with Professor Stevan Harrell, University of Washington, and a group of Yi scholars.

+More recently, he highlighted the lessons to be learned from the “First Globalism” (from Marco Polo to Matteo Ricci), contrasting it with past and present imperial temptations.
+In an op-ed published in Le Monde in February 2025, he warned of the dangers inherent in the reconstitution of alliances between empires modeled after the Triple Alliance.

 Chinese religions and spiritualities

 Under his Chinese name Wei Mingde, he has published several books in China and Taiwan, some of which are translated from French or English.

 Several of his publications deal with the transformations of the Chinese religious landscape and the way Christianity contributes to them while being affected by the trends that redefine China's self-understanding of its cultural tradition (Shanghai Sacred, 2018; Le Christ Chinois, DDB, 1998; Les mandariniers de la rivière Huai, DDB, 2002; L’Empire sans milieu, DDB, 2010).
 In the latter book and several articles he analyzes how China's religious revival goes along the redefinition of the traditional Chinese religious psyche and societal forms.
 He also writes on the spiritual dimension of Chinese ancient philosophy and the way its re-interpretation may enrich today's spiritual quest in interreligious perspective.
-In Shanghai Sacred, published in collaboration with Liz Hingley and Liang Zhang, he combines the study of Chinese religions in urban settings with the one of the current expressions of Chinese 'civil religions.'
+In Shanghai Sacred, published in collaboration with Liz Hingley and Liang Zhang, he combines the study of Chinese religions in urban settings with one of the current expressions of Chinese 'civil religions.'

 This research on the genealogy and expression of civil religions is continued, in different context, in Versailles, la République et la Nation, centered on evolving expressions of social sacrality in comparative perspective.
 In the same line, he has written several contribution on the current trend of “religious sinicization” as well as on China-Vatican relationships.

-At the same time, he also focuses on the spiritual dimension of ancient Chinese philosophy and how its reinterpretation can enrich the contemporary spiritual quest in an interreligious perspective.
 His book Comment lire les classiques chinois ?
 (How to read the Chinese classics?) shows the organic unity of the corpus constituted by ancient Chinese classics, built around a reflexive apprehension of our bodily experiences, and traces the way to a shared reading of the classics around which humankind gathers.
+His research around the Daodejing and its readings across history has been characterized as “an exercise in close reading, a cross-cultural meditation on mystical writings but perhaps, most of all, a work of profound mystical theology”.